projectcalico/calico/docs/source/juju-opens-install.rst

 OpenStack deployment with two compute nodes, which you can then easily scale out by adding more instances of the ``nova-compute`` charm.

+The default admin password for the deployment is "openstack" - you may wish to update this in the bundle (search for the keystone "admin-password" option).

 For more detailed information, please see `this blog post`_ on the Calico blog.

 .. _Juju Charms: https://jujucharms.com/